-Car Detailing Cost in Australia 2026 — Packages and Ceramic Coating
+Average Price of Car Detailing in Australia 2026

 What makes pricing confusing for most car owners is the terminology.
 "Detailing" means different things to different operators.
-A valeting bay at a petrol station and a boutique detailing studio both call their work "car detailing" — but one is using a bucket and a sponge, and the other is using a Rupes rotary polisher and a $600 bottle of Gtechniq Crystal Serum Ultra.
-Knowing the tiers before you book is the single most useful thing you can do.
+A valeting bay at a petrol station and a boutique detailing studio in Sydney or Melbourne both call their work "car detailing" — but one is using a bucket and a sponge, and the other is using a Rupes rotary polisher and a $600 bottle of Gtechniq Crystal Serum Ultra.

-This guide breaks down every package tier, explains ceramic coating and paint correction in plain English, compares mobile detailers to workshops, and helps you decide what level of service is right for your vehicle — and your budget.
-Prices reflect 2026 Australian market rates.
+This guide gives the average price for every package tier, explains ceramic coating and paint correction in plain English, compares mobile detailers to workshops, and helps you decide what level of service your vehicle actually needs.
+Start with a ballpark from Leadkit's car detailing quote tools if you just want a number.

 Key takeaways

-- Paint correction ranges from $400–$1,200 depending on vehicle size and paint condition
+- Paint correction averages $400–$1,200 depending on vehicle size and paint condition

 - Ceramic coating starts at $800–$1,500 (2-year) and reaches $2,500–$3,500 for a 9-year professional coating

-- Mobile detailers charge similar rates to workshops for most services — the convenience is built in, not extra
+- Mobile detailers charge within 5% of workshop rates nationally — the convenience is built in, not extra

 Table of contents